Highlights of the Program

 • Reviewing regulatory frameworks that support hydrogen’s role in achieving a net-zero power mix

-• Outlining strategies for bridging the LCOE gap with Germany’s Power Plant Strategy and technology-neutral tenders
+• Strategies for bridging the LCOE gap with Germany’s Power Plant Strategy and technology-neutral tenders

 14:55 - 15:00